ethanbennett/sourcery/README.md

 // Migrate the contracts:
 truffle migrate
 ```
 If this is your first time working with this language or framework, you might want to reference the [Solidity](https://solidity.readthedocs.io/en/develop/) or [Truffle](https://truffle.readthedocs.io/en/latest/) documentation.
-Solidity sytax highlighting is for most text editors.
+Solidity sytax highlighting is available for most text editors.

 ### About Us